-- Knowledge of expected symptoms can help patients, families and loved ones to identify symptoms and signs of potential complications or acute illness and help them know when to seek prompt medical attention. - Research has shown that patients may be reluctant to discuss worsening of pain or new symptoms with their physicians fearing that it means they are imminently dying, or from the mistaken impression that distressing symptoms are to be expected and must be endured at the end of life.
-Many physicians and healthcare providers unfortunately are not aware that good palliative care can help relieve suffering as much as possible at the end of life. - Education of the patient, family and healthcare team as well as discussions of the expected course of illness and expected symptoms may also serve to reduce the patient's fears over the significance of the symptoms and make it easier for them to discuss any worsening with their physicians.
-Knowledge that these symptoms do not have to be endured and can be alleviated may encourage them to seek attention and improve their remaining quality of life. - □ Teamwork is crucial to alleviating distress and suffering due to physical symptoms.
+- Knowledge of expected symptoms can help patients, families and loved ones to identify symptoms and signs of potential complications or acute illness and help them know when to seek prompt medical attention. - Research has shown that patients may be reluctant to discuss worsening of pain or new symptoms with their physicians fearing that it means they are imminently dying or from the mistaken impression that distressing symptoms are to be expected and must be endured at the end-of-life.
+Many physicians and healthcare providers unfortunately share this misconception that suffering is an acceptable or unavoidable feature of dying. - Education of the patient, family and healthcare team as well as discussions of the expected course of illness and expected symptoms may also serve to reduce the patient's fears over the significance of the symptoms and make it easier for them to discuss any worsening with their physicians.
+Knowledge that these symptoms do not have to be endured and can be alleviated may encourage them to seek attention and improve their remaining quality of life. - Teamwork is crucial to alleviating distress and suffering due to physical symptoms.
 Both pharmacological and non-pharmacological means should be used.
 Other members of the multidisciplinary team can be very helpful in suggesting and optimizing pharmacological and non-pharmacological therapies therefore minimizing the risk of adverse events and drug interactions. - If a symptom is present continuously, medication should be prescribed on a continuous or "around-the-clock" basis.
-Breakthrough doses are usually also required. - A diary of symptoms, when they occur, what makes them better, what makes them worse, what side effects occur and when can be very helpful.
-Validated symptoms assessment scales (e.g. Edmonton Symptom Assessment Scale) are a useful way to systematically document and monitor a patient's symptom burden.
-If symptoms are not responding to treatment as expected or if uncertainty exists on how to proceed, consultation with a palliative care expert is recommended. - □ Frequent reassessment is crucial since new symptoms may arise or existing ones may worsen.
+Breakthrough doses are usually also be required. - A diary of symptoms, when they occur, what makes them better, what makes them worse, what side effects occur and when can be very helpful.
+If symptoms are not responding to treatment as expected or if uncertainty exists on how to proceed, consultation with a palliative care expert is recommended - Frequent reassessment is crucial since new symptoms may arise or existing ones may worsen.
 Changes in the patient's condition can occur rapidly, especially in the last hours of life, and patients, their families and loved ones should develop a plan with the multidisciplinary team to ensure these changes are responded to as quickly as possible and that distress and suffering are alleviated without delay.